Charles Aston Key (1793-1849) was an English surgeon.

-Key introduced the operation for division of the prostate gland in lithotomy with the straight staff, using only a single knife in 1824.
-The success of his operations established his reputation as a surgeon
+Key introduced the operation for division of the prostate gland in lithotomy with the straight staff, using only a single knife (1824); and introducing the principle of dividing the stricture without opening of the hernial sac in cases of strangulated hernia – herniotomy (1833).
+The success of these operations established his reputation as a surgeon.

-- 1845 – elected Fellow of the Royal College of Surgeons
+- 1821 – Member of the Royal College of Surgeons

 - Key CA. A short treatise on the section of the prostate gland in lithotomy; with an explanation of a safe and easy method of conducting the operation on the principles of Cheselden.
 1824.

-- Key CA. A memoir on the advantages and practicability of dividing the stricture in strangulated hernia on the outside of the sac: with cases and drawings. l1833.
+- Key CA. A memoir on the advantages and practicability of dividing the stricture in strangulated hernia on the outside of the sac: with cases and drawings.
+1833.

 - Key CA. The anatomy and surgical treatment of abdominal hernia.
 Philadelphia, Lea & Blanchard.
 1844.

 - Treves F. The Surgeon in the Nineteenth Century.
 Boston Med Surg J 1900; 143: 197-203

 - Key, Charles Aston.
 Dictionary of National Biography

 - Biography: Key, Charles Aston (1793 – 1849).
 Plarr’s Lives of the Fellows Online.
 Royal College of Surgeons of England.